Skip NavigationSkip to Primary Content

 Donate!

-If you would like to donate to the Stryker Fund, we are accepting donations by means of etransfer.You can send your donation to: [email protected] Please note that it’s a Stryker Fund donation.
+If you would like to donate to the Stryker Fund, we are accepting donations by means of etransfer.You can send your donation to: [email protected].
+Please note that it’s a Stryker Fund donation.

-We’re also coming up with new ways to raise money within the hospital, stay tuned for special donation events like nail trim days and pet portraits by donation.
-We’re happy to offer these opportunities to our community so come by and support the cause with your pet!Coast Mountain Veterinary Services will also be donating $1 from select services to go towards the fund, so just by being a client, you’re helping us help others.
+We’re always coming up with new ways to raise money within the hospital, stay tuned for special donation events like nail trim days and pet portraits by donation.
+We’re happy to offer these opportunities to our community so come by and support the cause with your pet!

 Have a credit on your account with us?
 You’re welcome to donate that too!